mdn/webextensions-examples/image-reference-collector/README.md

     npm install

-Start the continuous build process to transpile the code into something that can run in Firefox or Chrome:
+Now you can build the sources and start the extension in one command:

-    npm run build
+    npm run start

-This creates a WebExtension in the `extension` subdirectory.
+This creates the source bundles for the WebExtension in the `extension` subdirectory.

-()Any time you edit a file, it will be rebuilt automatically).
+To start a webpack instance that automatically rebuild the extension when you change the sources, in another shell window, you can run the following npm script:

-In another shell window, run the extension in Firefox using a wrapper around [web-ext][web-ext]:
+    npm run build:watch

-    npm start
+While this npm script is running, any time you edit a file, it will be rebuilt automatically).

 [![entension demo screencast](screenshots/screenshot.png "extension demo screencast")](https://youtu.be/t6aVqMMe2Rc)